MagusMachinae/market-model/README.md

 # market-model

-A Clojure library designed to parse in decision trees from a python machine learning mdoel and compute them in parallel.
+A Clojure library designed to parse in decision trees from a python machine learning model and compute them in parallel.
+To use this library, require it in your project.clj, call ```clojure (generate-trees! model)``` with your ensemble to generate the trees.

-name-spaces:
+## name-spaces:
-tree-parser: contains function to parse in a given set of decision trees
+market-model.tree-parser: contains function to parse in a given set of decision trees.

-market-price: houses the logic for running the reduction over the models
+market-model.market-price: houses the logic for running the reduction over the models.

-trees: namespace generated to hold decision trees for inspection
+trees: namespace generated to hold decision trees for inspection.

 ## Usage